JPyke3/mbp-manjaro/README.md

    - This is required for allowing the filesystems to be created.
 (This is a security risk!
 Read for yourself the documentation on this flag)
  - `-v`
    - Create a folder on your host filesystem to retrieve the compiled files from the container
+   - Ensure that `{PATH-TO-REPO}` is replaced by the absolute path to this repo's files.
  - `--env`
    - There are two environment variables:
      - `KERNEL`: This is used for defining which kernel version to use.
 All packages will follow the `-mbp` naming scheme.